wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.12.0 =
+* Ignoring the container element on the button list pages so that the button alignment is consistent on those pages.

 = 1.11.0 =
 * Added TinyMCE plugin to be able to insert button shortcode from the Visual tab in the WP text editor.